emanuega/MERlin/docs/tasks.rst

 * iteration\_count -- The number of iterations to perform for the optimization.
 * fov\_per\_iteration -- The number of fields of view to decode in each round of optimization.
+* estimate\_initial\_scale\_factors\_from\_cdf -- Flag indicating if the initial scale factors should be estimated from the pixel intensity cdf.
+If false, the initial scale factors are all set to 1.
+If true, the initial scale factors are based on the 90th percentile of the pixe intensity cdf.

 decode.Decode
 ---------------